briansmith337/zulip/templates/zerver/help/view-emoji-as-text.md

 # View emoji as text

-Zulip emoji are compatible with screenreaders and other accessibility tools.
+Axxess emoji are compatible with screenreaders and other accessibility tools.
 However, you may still want to view emoji as text.
 For example, when a heart emoji is viewed as text, it looks like `:heart:`.